tisanelabs/tisanedocs/tisane_ws.md

 ## LaMP

 Tisane language models are created and edited using a web-based tool called LaMP (Language Model Portal).
-LaMP is a Windows Communication Foundation web service using Microsoft SQL Server as a backend database.
+LaMP is a

+ommunication Foundation web service using Microsoft SQL Server as a backend database.
 An Angular-based front-end is provided, however, it is possible to substitute it with a custom front-end calling the LaMP API.

 <p align="center">
   <img src="https://github.com/tisanelabs/tisanedocs/blob/master/images/tisaneDBArchitecture.png" alt="Tisane architecture"/>